 Continuing on the recent run of ATK reviews on WildSnow, the Kuluar 12 LT is another gorgeous Italian binding.
-Coming in at 218g per binding (w/out screws or ski crampon hardware, for comparison sake), they sit nicely between race bindings like the World Cup and heavy duty and heavily featured models like the FR14.
-In an already jam packed (and star studded) binding lineup, the release of the Kuluar model in 2021 made me wonder, why bother?
+Coming in at 218g per binding (w/out screws or ski crampon hardware, for comparison’s sake), they sit nicely between race bindings like the World Cup and heavy-duty and heavily featured models like the ATK FR14 (read our review here).
+In an already jam-packed (and star-studded) binding lineup, the release of the Kuluar model in 2021 made me wonder, why bother?
 The Trofeo Plus comes in at 180g, with the same riser options and similar toe piece and bsl adjustment range.
-The Haute Route comes in at 209g with the addition of adjustable vertical release, a more user friendly riser layout, and the same toe and adjustment plate of the Trofeo Plus.
+The ATK Haute Route 10 comes in at 209g with the addition of adjustable vertical release, a more user-friendly riser layout, and the same toe and adjustment plate of the Trofeo Plus.
 So again I wonder, why bother?
 The answer to this question lies in options and priorities for the consumer.
 While it may take a little while to learn the intricacies of the ATK lineup, the educated consumer is left with pairings and options to hone in on exactly what they prioritize in a binding.

 One may choose the Kuluar if they have the following priorities: Easy bsl adjustment – the worm screw style of bsl adjustment is significantly easier and less likely to frustrate than a tension style adjustment plate.
 Heel elasticity – the Kuluar is the lightest ATK model with a length compensation spring in the heel piece, allowing the Kuluar to handle over flexing or big impacts a bit more reliably than its neighbors in the lineup.
 Adjustable lateral release – self-explanatory, the race style bindings like the Trofeo Plus lack this feature and the Kuluar 12, as named, goes to 12 vs 10 on the Haute Route.
 Last, one has the option to add brakes to the Kuluar, though the LT version I tested has a plastic cover in lieu of the brake mechanism.